lcgogo/unturst_login_alert/README.md

 # spec_login_alert
-send alert to pageduty or email if spec one login from last log
+send alert to pageduty or email if untrust user login from last log

 ```shell
 git clone <this_repo>